ZohaibAamer/DataStructures/README.md

 # DataStructues
-It has C++ codes for LinkList, Binary Search Trees and RedBlack Tree.
+It has C++ codes for stack, singly LinkedList, doubly linkedlist, Binary Search Trees and RedBlack Tree.